dino115/data_maps/README.md

 Create great mappings to convert structured data into your own format!

+**Attention:** This gem is currently under development and can't be used yet!

 ## Installation

 Add this line to your application's Gemfile: